Tagged: short story

 The River Agreement

-The law office of Weasel, Badger, Beaver, Mink & Otter, Partners sat in the crumbling shadow of the Anacostia Bridge, a grand old building of brick and green copper, half-hidden by the mist rising off the river.
-To an outsider, it was an anachronism — an old-world firm clinging to the banks of a city that no longer cared for history.
+The law office of Weasel, Badger, Beaver, Mink & Otter, Partners, sat in the arched shadow of the Anacostia Bridge, a grand old building of brick and copper, half-hidden by the mist rising off the river.
+To an outsider, it was an old-world firm clinging to the banks of a city that no longer cared for history.
 But for those who still whispered the name Nacotchtank, it was a fortress, a temple, a last defense.

 Inside, the partners had gathered in the oak-paneled conference room known simply as the Den.
 A long table ran down the center, its surface carved with the sigils of the Five Clans — the sharp fang of Weasel, the burrow-mark of Badger, the dam of Beaver, the ripple of Mink, and the curling wave of Otter.